N-Parsons/grav-plugin-markdown-typography/README.md

 ### Line breaks

-While line breaks should be avoided most of the time, there are some times when they are useful, so all you need to do is end your line with `\`.
+While line breaks should be avoided most of the time, there are some times when they are useful.
+You can already get line breaks by adding two spaces at the end of a line, but if you prefer to have a more obvious and explicit notation, this plugin allows you to get a line break by adding `\` to the end your line.

 ```markdown
 First line\